Sumo Wrestling Guide Tokyo: 17 Tips & Facts

 Sumo Wrestling is one of the best events to attend in Tokyo with these being the 17 Secret Tips & Facts which I carefully selected if you ever decide on visiting Japan.
 I missed my chance 3 times to obtain tickets due to it being sold out so prior to booking my plane ticket I reserved a sumo package.

-- What: Sumo Wrestling at Kokugikan
+- What: Sumo Wrestling Tournament at Kokugikan

-- Why: Super-unique Japanese cultural experience!
+- Why: Unique Japanese cultural experience!

 - Where: Ryogoku Kokugikan Stadium in Tokyo [Map]